Wildlife Advice: Trees

 Trees and woodland are an important part of the Powys landscape.
 As well as native deciduous broadleaf woodland, there are large tracts of commercial conifer woodland managed by Natural Resources Wales, private forestry companies and landowners.

-Before falling a tree on private property you may want to contact our planning department to ensure it's not subject to a TPO or in a conservation area
+Before falling a tree on private property you may want to visit our Tree Preservation Orders and Trees in Conservation Areas to ensure it's not subject to a Tree Protection Order (TPO) or in a conservation area

 Advice